Back

 Related Terms

-• Roll Down — The yield pickup a bond earns as it ages along an upward-sloping yield curve.
+• Roll Down — The yield pickup a bond earns as it ages along an upward-sloping yield curve, holding the curve constant.
+A core component of fixed-income carry trades.

 • Breakeven Rate — The amount yields must rise before a bond position loses money, combining carry and roll-down return.